renatawong/quantum-protein-structure-prediction/README.md

 # Status
-As of now (June 7, 2023), this notebook has been released by AWS on their [Quantum Computing Exploration for Drug Discovery on AWS] platform (https://github.com/awslabs/quantum-computing-exploration-for-drug-discovery-on-aws).
+As of now (June 7, 2023), this notebook has been released by AWS on their [Quantum Computing Exploration for Drug Discovery on AWS](https://github.com/awslabs/quantum-computing-exploration-for-drug-discovery-on-aws) platform.

 # Notes on use
 For simplicity, this notebook requires the user to change manually the variable j specifying the expected energy (= number of hydrophobic-hydrophobic contacts in the lattice).
 The present value of j is 1 as this is the expected energy level for the amino acid sequence PHPPH (encoded as 01001).